William E. Connolly

-William Eugene Connolly is an American political theorist known for his work on democracy, pluralism, capitalism and climate change.
+William Eugene Connolly (born 1938) is an American political theorist known for his work on democracy, pluralism and capitalism.
 He is the Krieger-Eisenhower Professor of Political Science at Johns Hopkins University.
 His 1974 work The Terms of Political Discourse won the 1999 Benjamin Lippincott Award.

 Biography

 Connolly was raised in the town of Flint, Michigan.
 His father was of one of the nearly 80,000 people who worked for General Motors in Flint during its peak years.
 Connolly received his B.A. from University of Michigan at Flint, and went to get his Ph.D. at University of Michigan, Ann Arbor.
 Connolly took up an assistant professorship at Ohio University from 1965 to 1968, then an assistant professorship at the University of Massachusetts Amherst from 1968 to 1971.
 He later went on to become an associate professor from 1971 to 1974 and professor from 1974 to 1985.

-Connolly took up a professorship in 1985 at Johns Hopkins University and was the Department Chair for Political Science from 1996 to 2003.
+Connolly took up a professorship in 1985 at Johns Hopkins University and was the department chair for Political Science from 1996 to 2003.
 He remains the Krieger-Eisenhower Professor today.
 Connolly has taught as a visiting professor at numerous schools including The University of Exeter, European University Institute, Oxford University, and Boston College.
 His book The Terms of Political Discourse won the Benjamin Evans Lippincott Award in 1999: the book is widely held to be a major work of political theory.
 In 2004, he won the Fulbright Award to deliver the keynote address at the Kyoto Conference in Japan.
 In 2013 Connolly delivered the inaugural Neal A. Maxwell Lecture in Political Theory and Contemporary Politics at the University of Utah entitled “Species Evolution and Cultural Freedom.”
 It was subsequently published as part of a symposium in Political Research Quarterly.
 Connolly is also a contributing writer to The Huffington Post and a founding member of the journal Theory & Event.